What is Internal Implementation Disclosure?

 Internal Implementation Disclosure - Server Response Headers

 One of the first places an attacker may look (and the first place you should secure) is the response headers.
-When we looked at Main in the Middle attacks we looked at the HTTP response headers, specifically at the cookies.
+When we looked at Main in the Middle attacks, we looked at the HTTP response headers, specifically the cookies.
 But these headers also contain quite a bit of useful information about the server and technology this website is running on.

 HTTP/1.1 200 OK